 But I (presumably) had the Coronavirus.
 True, I will never know for sure, and I will never be a part of the misleading statistics out there, but it’s clear as day to anyone who will listen (which is not the CDC, WHO, or most doctors).
 So I’m writing what I went through here in the hopes of demystifying the misleading news, and who knows, maybe it will help someone who is looking for camaraderie (not hatred) while they are sick.
 And I have a feeling there are (tens of) thousands of us who have been ignored and have been infected but have already recovered.

 There is so much unwarranted miscommunication and fear out there.
-We don’t hear an announcement every time someone dies from the flu.
-Why do we for the coronavirus?

 The only information we get about symptoms are one-liners.
 That’s not really helpful and only serves to promote fear and uncertainty.
 So I decided to (over) share how I felt and what my symptoms were.

 Please note, this is not intended to be medical advice, nor should anything here be used or taken as medical advice.
 If you think you have a medical emergency, call your doctor or 911 immediately.
 This is just little old me (actually I’m in my 30s) writing about something I believe I had and how I got over the worst of it.
 I don’t fear the flu, and I don’t fear the coronavirus.
 I actually fear it less since I believe I am recovering from it.

 I took Tylenol cough syrup and did a nebulizer treatment with Albuterol medicine every 4-6 hours for about five days.
 I took elevated doses of vitamin C and D, along with Echinacea.
 I stayed hydrated and also had Gatorade each day to help restore my electrolytes.
 Each day my coughing and temperature lessened.
 My fever started at 102.8 degrees and went down about 1 degree every day.